DHS Annual Assessment: Major Acquisition Programs Are Generally Meeting Goals, but Cybersecurity Policy Needs Clarification

 Recommendations for Executive Action

 The Department of Homeland Security (DHS) concurred with the recommendation.
-In January 2023, DHS added the completion of cybersecurity risk recommendation memorandums as a required document for all major acquisition programs to DHS instruction 102-01-001.
-DHS stated there are currently no exceptions to this policy.
-DHS's Office of Program Accountability and Risk Management and Chief Information Security Officer are updating DHS instruction 102-01-012 to ensure this requirement is clearly stated and this is expected to be completed by March 2024.
+In January 2023, DHS added the completion of cybersecurity risk recommendation memorandums as a required document for all major acquisition programs to DHS instruction 102-01-001, DHS's primary acquisition management instruction.
+In this instruction, DHS stated there are currently no exceptions to completing these memorandums.
+This instruction notes that the memorandums ensure compliance with DHS instruction 102-01-012, a policy about cybersecurity throughout the acquisition lifecycle framework.
+As of April 2024, DHS's Office of Program Accountability and Risk Management (PARM) and Chief Information Security Officer are in the process of updating DHS instruction 102-01-012 to ensure this requirement is clearly stated.
+DHS's PARM officials plan to complete the update by December 2024.